Join The Club

 You can’t relegate this hotel to the status of a 3 – star because it has so much more to offer.
 On the other hand, there is none of the pretense of a 4-star and the service is equivalent to, if not better and caters to the individual needs of the guests staying there.
 All of the 12 spacious rooms have been named after different villages, and come complete with features such as wide – screen televisions, comfy armchairs, character beams, painted walls and authentic bedsteads, rendering them with an up-to date and stylish feel.
 Suites come equipped with a writing desk with a separate area for relaxing in with a stylish sofa to soak up the views over the river and rolling hills.

 It has a bar in the lobby, serving mixers, wines and cocktails and the hotel has its own wine cellar to give you some idea of the range offered.
-With a restaurant that has deservedly been awarded 2 AA rosettes, and the complimentary use of facilities such as a day spa, swimming pool, and the use of bicycles and tennis courts at the nearby Devonshire Country Estate Hotel, it sits comfortably in a league of its own.
+With a restaurant that has deservedly been awarded 2 AA rosettes, and the complimentary use of facilities such as a day spa, swimming pool, and the use of bicycles and tennis courts at the nearby Devonshire Arms Hotel, it sits comfortably in a league of its own.

 Prices start at £75.00 for dinner, bed and breakfast.